lastweek/STM-Toy/README.md

-# STM
-Software Transactional Memory
+#Software Transactional Memory

-It is far away from a STM system. ;)
+This project is far away from a STM system. ;)

-It is merely a STM prototype, with some basic implementation of STM system.
+It is merely a immature STM prototype, only with some basic implementation of a STM system.

 There are some other robust STM systems, such as tinySTM, DSTM.